Fifth Avenue: Early 20th century

-The midtown blocks were largely a residential area until the turn of the 20th century, when they were developed as commercial areas.
-As early as 1900, rising traffic led to proposals to restrict traffic on the avenue.
-The section south of Central Park was widened starting in 1908, sacrificing wide sidewalks to accommodate the increasing traffic.
-As part of the widening project, the New York City government ordered the removal of stoops and other "encroachments" onto the sidewalk in February 1908.
-The buildings that needed to be trimmed included the Waldorf–Astoria hotel.
-By early 1911, the avenue had been widened south of 47th Street.
-Later that year, when widening commenced on the section between 47th and 59th Streets, many of the mansions on that stretch of Fifth Avenue were truncated or demolished.
-In addition, the front facades of St. Patrick's Cathedral and the Fifth Avenue Presbyterian Church were relocated, and the gardens in front of the St. Regis and Gotham hotels had to be destroyed.
+Midtown Fifth Avenue remained primarily residential until the early 20th century, when commercial development intensified.
+Rising traffic by 1900 led to proposals to limit vehicle access.

+In 1908, the section south of Central Park was widened to accommodate growing traffic.
+This involved removing stoops and other sidewalk encroachments, including those at the Waldorf–Astoria Hotel.
+By early 1911, widening had reached south of 47th Street, and later that year, the stretch between 47th and 59th Streets underwent similar changes.
+Many mansions were truncated or demolished, while the facades of St. Patrick's Cathedral and Fifth Avenue Presbyterian Church were shifted back.
+Gardens at the St. Regis and Gotham hotels were also removed.

-The first commercial building on Fifth Avenue was erected by Benjamin Altman who bought the corner lot on the northeast corner of 34th Street in 1896.
-The B. Altman and Company Building was erected between 1906 and 1914, occupying the whole of its block front.
-The result was the creation of a high-end shopping district that attracted fashionable women and the upscale stores that wished to serve them.
-The Lord & Taylor Building, formerly Lord & Taylor's flagship store and now a WeWork office, was built at Fifth Avenue and 38th Street in 1914.
-The Saks Fifth Avenue Building, serving as Saks Fifth Avenue's flagship, opened between 49th and 50th Streets in 1924.
-The Bergdorf Goodman Building between 57th and 58th Streets, the flagship of Bergdorf Goodman, opened in stages between 1928 and 1929.
+The first commercial building on Fifth Avenue was developed by Benjamin Altman, who acquired the northeast corner of 34th Street in 1896.
+The resulting B. Altman and Company Building, completed between 1906 and 1914, spanned the entire block front.
+This helped establish a high-end shopping district catering to fashionable clientele.
+In 1914, the Lord & Taylor Building was constructed at Fifth Avenue and 38th Street, followed by the Saks Fifth Avenue Building between 49th and 50th Streets in 1924, and the Bergdorf Goodman Building between 57th and 58th Streets in 1928–29.

-By the 1920s, Fifth Avenue was the most active area for development in Midtown, and developers were starting to build north of 45th Street, which had previously been considered the boundary for profitable developments.
-The most active year for construction in that decade was 1926, when thirty office buildings were constructed on Fifth Avenue.
-The two-block-wide area between Fifth and Park Avenues, which represented eight percent of Manhattan's land area, contained 25% of developments that commenced between 1924 and 1926.
+By the 1920s, Fifth Avenue was the most active development corridor in Midtown.
+Developers expanded north of 45th Street, previously seen as the limit for viable construction.
+In 1926 alone, thirty office buildings rose on Fifth Avenue.
+The two-block-wide area between Fifth and Park Avenues, just 8% of Manhattan’s land, accounted for 25% of all developments initiated between 1924 and 1926.
+On the Upper East Side, many Fifth Avenue mansions were replaced by luxury apartment buildings, as upkeep became too costly for private owners.